Khaled-Alabadla/survey-management-system/README.md

-# Survey Management System
+# Surveys Management System

-The **Survey Management System** is a lightweight and user-friendly web application developed using **Laravel**, **MySQL**, and **TailwindCSS**.
+The **Surveys Management System** is a lightweight and user-friendly web application developed using **Laravel**, **MySQL**, and **TailwindCSS**.
 This system allows users to efficiently create, update, delete, read, and deploy surveys, providing a streamlined approach to survey management.

 ## Features